 Peter discussed the following four E-commerce packages and his personal views on each of them (especially the ones he's used).
-Peter had some great slides which I'm sure will go up on his blog at some point.
+Peter had some great slides which I'm sure will go up on his blog at some point (or you can see them here).

 Commercial E-commerce packages: